build-engineering/build-buddy/Getting_Started.md

 ### Register a Web App & Get Config

 1. Once your project is ready, click the "**Web**" icon ( `</>` ) to add a Firebase app to your project.
-2. Enter an "App nickname" (e.g., "AgentLabUI Web App").
+2. Enter an "App nickname" (e.g., "Build Buddy Web App").
 3. **Do NOT check** the box for "Also set up Firebase Hosting for this app" at this stage.
 We'll configure hosting later.
 4. Click "**Register app**".
 5. Firebase will display an SDK setup snippet.
 Under "Add Firebase SDK", you'll see a `firebaseConfig` object. **Copy this entire object.** It will look like this: